hollermay/UCABackExProd/README.md

 - **POST /templates**: Creates a new template.
 Requires authentication (JWT).
 - **PUT /templates/:id**: Updates a template by ID.
 Requires authentication (JWT).
 - **DELETE /templates/:id**: Deletes a template by ID.
 Requires authentication (JWT).

+## Future Enhancements

+- **Template Generator**: to generate custom templates according to the requirements of the user.
+- **Plagiarism Checker**: Any user that sends a contribution request, it will pass through a series of checks to understand if it’s already there on the website or not.
+- **Template Generator**: Generate custom templates tailored to user requirements.
+- **Additional Template Support**: Expand the template gallery with more options for various project types.

 ## Contributing